nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 The following data-elements are mandatory (meaning, data **MUST** be present):

-- the `patientNHSNumber` is the NHS Number of the patient whose GP care record you want to access
+- the `patientNHSNumber` is the NHS Number of the patient who's GP care record you want to access
 - the `recordSection` is the GP care record section you wish to retrieve

 The following data-elements are optional (meaning, **MAY** be supplied for certain care record sections):